The Geodesic Diameter of Polygonal Domains: Preliminaries

 \section{Preliminaries}

 Throughout the paper, we frequently use several topological concepts such as open and closed subsets, neighborhoods, and the boundary $\bd A$ and the interior $\intr A$ of a set $A$; unless stated otherwise, all of them are supposed to be derived with respect to the standard topology on $\Real^d$ with the Euclidean norm $\|\cdot\|$ for fixed $d\geq 1$.
-We denote the straight line segment joining two points $a, b$ by $\seg{ab}$.
+We also denote the straight line segment joining two points $a, b$ by $\seg{ab}$.

-We are given as input a polygonal domain $\Poly$ with $h$ holes and $n$ corners.
-More precisely, $\Poly$ consists of an outer simple polygon in the plane $\Plane$ and a set of $h$ ($\geq 0$) disjoint simple polygons inside the outer polygon.
-As a subset of $\Plane$, $\Poly$ is the region contained in its outer polygon \emph{excluding} the interior of the holes; thus $\Poly$ is a bounded, closed subset of $\Plane$.
-The boundary $\bd\Poly$ of $\Poly$ is regarded as a series of \emph{obstacles} so that any feasible path inside $\Poly$ is not allowed to cross $\bd \Poly$.
-Note that some portion or the whole of a feasible path may go along the boundary $\bd \Poly$.
-The \emph{length} of a path is the sum of the Euclidean lengths of its segments.
-It is well known from earlier work that there always exists a \emph{shortest (feasible) path} between any two points $p, q \in \Poly$~\cite{m-spaop-96}.
-The \emph{geodesic distance}, denoted by $\dist(p,q)$, is then defined to be the length of a shortest path between $p\in\Poly$ and $q\in\Poly$.
+A \emph{polygonal domain} $\Poly$ with $h$ holes and $n$ corners\footnote{ We reserve the term ``vertex'' for 0-dimensional faces of subdivisions of a certain space.} is a connected and closed subset of $\Plane$ with $h$ holes whose boundary $\bd \Poly$ consists of $h+1$ simple closed polygonal chains of $n$ total line segments.
+The boundary $\bd \Poly$ of a polygonal domain $\Poly$ is regarded as a series of \emph{obstacles} so that any feasible path in $\Poly$ is not allowed to cross $\bd \Poly$.
+The \emph{geodesic distance} $\dist(p,q)$ between any two points $p,q$ in a polygonal domain $\Poly$ is defined as the length of a shortest feasible path between $p$ and $q$, where the \emph{length} of a path is the sum of the Euclidean lengths of its segments.
+It is well known from earlier work~\cite{m-spaop-96} that there always exists a shortest feasible path between any two points $p, q \in \Poly$, and thus the geodesic distance function $\dist(\cdot, \cdot)$ is well defined.
+The geodesic diameter $\diam(\Poly)$ of a polygonal domain $\Poly$ is defined as the largest geodesic distance between any two points of $\Poly$, that is,

+A pair $(s,t)$ of points in $\Poly$ that realizes the geodesic diameter $\diam(\Poly)$ is called a \emph{diametral pair}.